Check engine light on? This guide shows you how to quickly reset the check engine light without disconnecting the battery.

-How To Reset The Check Engine Light
+Solid Check Engine Light

 Enter the vehicle through the driver’s door and locate your OBD port.
 It should look like the picture below, and it is usually around where your shins would be if you were sitting in the driver’s seat.

-Plug your Scan Tool into the OBD port and turn the key to the on position (gauges should be lit up, a/c will blow if it’s on, but the engine is off)
+Plug your scan tool into the OBD port and turn the key to the on position (gauges should be lit up, a/c will blow if it’s on, but the engine is off)

 This step will vary based on the tool you’re using, but select “READ” and scroll through the codes that are active on your vehicle.
 Write down each code in case the codes come back or change later down the road.

-- It doesn’t reset your radio presets, clock, or seat memory|
+|Doesn’t require you to reset your radio presets, clock, or seat memory|

-|Works from inside the vehicle no dirt, no fuss, no need to pop the hood.
-You can even do it while it’s raining.
+|Works from inside the vehicle – no dirt, no fuss, no need to pop the hood.
+You can even do it while it’s raining!|

 Locate your vehicle’s battery.
 For most vehicles, it will be located under the hood, but for some, it may be located in the trunk or in another area of the car.